Custom Clothes Shopping Spree from the Hoi An Tailors in Vietnam

 That Backpacker Audrey Bergner smiling indoors in Hanoi, Vietnam, wearing a newly purchased sleeveless floral dress from a local tailor shop, showcasing her look book of custom-made clothing while highlighting the city’s vibrant fashion scene during her month-long Vietnam travel itinerary

-Where (and How) to Start Browsing Without Overwhelm
+Where to Start Browsing Without Getting Overwhelmed

 Exterior of Lin Lin Cloth Shop in Hoi An, Vietnam, with an array of colorful custom-made dresses, skirts, pants, and shirts displayed on mannequins outside the yellow-painted storefront under hanging lanterns, showcasing the town's renowned tradition of bespoke tailoring along Tran Phu Street